weareblahs/covidcases/README.md

-> [!TIP]
+> [!NOTE]
+> New realtime version is available via (https://covidcases.ntyx.dev)[https://covidcases.ntyx.dev].
+Please ensure that your browser is JavaScript-enabled.
+A Bluesky bot for covidcases is coming soon.

-> _(Please note that if you see this on https://weareblahs.github.io/covidcases, that means that the website isn't ready yet.
+> [!TIP] > _(Please note that if you see this on https://weareblahs.github.io/covidcases, that means that the website isn't ready yet.
 Refresh in a minute.)_

 <details>
 <summary>See the screenshot of the website by expanding this</summary>